XI’AN

 Xi’an is one of China’s oldest cities and served as the capital during 13 dynasties.
 It is rich in historical and cultural sites.
 Many landmarks in the city date back to the Ming and Tang dynasties.
 It was the end of the Silk Road and has a strong Muslim influence that is reflected in Xi’an’s food scene.
 It is most famous for the Terracotta Warriors.

-Population: 9 million (approx)
+Population: Approx 9 million

 Weather: Mild springs, scorching summers, cool Autumns and frosty, dry winters.